lblake/lblake/README.md

 Participation in Frontend Mentor (https://www.frontendmentor.io/) challenges has sharpened my knowledge of CSS, HTML and frontend development skills, enabling me to deliver exceptional user interfaces.

-I bring extensive experience in Shopify development, proficiency in React, and a diverse skill set acquired through the bootcamp(s), self-learning and over 20+ years of IT experience.
+Finally I bring extensive experience in Shopify development, a diverse skill set acquired through the bootcamp(s), self-learning and over 20+ years of IT experience.
 I'm actively seeking new projects to bring captivating online stores to life.

 Let's collaborate and create an impactful e-commerce presence!. <br>